QiuYukang/5G-LENA/doc/source/nr-module.rst

 the specification of the rate matcher in the 3GPP standard [TS38212]_, where the algorithm fixes the modulation order for generating the different blocks of the redundancy versions.

+The 'NR' module supports multiple (20) stop and wait processes to allow continuous data flow.
+The model both DL and UL transmissions is asynchronous.
+The transmissions, feedbacks, and retransmissions basically depend on the the processing timings, the TDD pattern, and the scheduler.
+We support up to 4 redundancy versions per HARQ process, after which, if combined decoding is not successful, the transport block is dropped.

 MAC layer